mikeyCos/inventory-application/README.md

 ## Roadmap

 - [x] Build skeleton components.
-- [ ] Build a reusable form for adding and updating items.
+- [x] Build a reusable form for adding and updating items.
-- [ ] Build a reusable form for adding and updating categories.
+- [x] Build a reusable form for adding and updating categories.
 - [ ] Build a delete and edit confirmation modal.
   - [ ] Delete modal will have `confirm` and `cancel` buttons.
   - [ ] Edit modal will include a form with input content.
-- [ ] Build custom validator to check for duplicate categories and items.
+- [x] Build custom validator to check for duplicate categories and items.
 - [ ] Build a request query parameter validator.
+- [ ] Build search item by category or upc functionality.
+- [ ] Divide items table into separate tables; prices, quantities, locations.
+- [ ] Build edit/delete forms on the `categories` page; toggled by edit/delete/cancel/submit buttons.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>